 The assessment pack should only be released to candidates when the tutor/internal assessor is confident that the candidate is secure in their knowledge and understanding to complete the assessment task.
-Therefore, the pack should not be released until after the candidate has completed the full teaching element related to Unit 410 (Legislation, theories and models of person/child-centred practice).
+Therefore, the pack should not be released until after the candidate has completed the full teaching element related to Unit 405 (Leading child-centred practice).

-Due to the nature of the tasks, it is permissible for the tutor/internal assessor to release the entire assessment pack to the candidate upon completion of the teaching of Unit 410.
-The candidate should be guided to understand all the assessment tasks and the structure of the assessment; with clarity provided on the linkages between tasks (i.e. that Task B provides an overarching basis for Task C, and that Task C provides the evidence base for the project in Task D).
+Due to the nature of the tasks, it is permissible for the tutor/internal assessor to release the entire assessment pack to the candidate upon completion of the teaching of Unit 405.
+The candidate should be guided to understand all the assessment tasks and the structure of the assessment; with clarity provided on the linkages between tasks (i.e. that Task B provides an overarching basis for Task C, and that Task C provides the evidence base for Task D).
 Whilst the assessments can be released upfront, it is anticipated that the candidate would work through the assessment tasks in the order as presented in the assessment pack.

-The tutor/internal assessor should discuss and agree a completion timetable for Tasks B(i-iii), C and D(i) with the candidate, considering their delivery programme and their ability to successfully undertake each of the tasks within the assessment period.
+The tutor/internal assessor should discuss and agree a completion timetable for Tasks B(i-ii), C(i-ii) and D(i) with the candidate, considering their delivery programme and their ability to successfully undertake each of the tasks within the overall assessment period.
 Submission dates for assessment tasks should be set so that they do not overlap, i.e. the candidate should have a defined period to respond to each task.
 Following this discussion and agreement, the tutor/internal assessor must provide candidates with a planned timetable of completion for each of the tasks, with clear submission dates.
-The candidate will submit each task as their final work and will be assessed accordingly.
+The candidate will submit the task as their final work and should be assessed by the internal assessor accordingly.

-It is suggested that the table below (or one like the one presented below) is kept for each candidate; recording the release date of the task, anticipated submission date and actual receipt date.
+It is suggested that the table below (or one like the one presented below) is kept for each candidate; recording the release date of the task, anticipated submission date, and actual receipt date.
 This table can also be used to record any resubmission required, as applicable.

 Agreed start date Submission due date Submission received date Resubmission due date (if applicable) Resubmission received date (if applicable)

-Task B(i)
+Task B(i) аррисал.с, (арр.:еа.э.э)

 Task B(ii)

-Task B(iii)
+Task C(i)

-Task C
+Task C(ii)

 For Tasks D(ii) and D(iii), the internal assessor will agree and confirm the timeframes for completion of these tasks following receipt of and review of the project plan (Task D(i)) with the candidate.
 The project element of the assessment (Task D(ii)) should be completed within 6-months of agreement of the project plan (Task D(i)).
-The professional discussion (Task D(iii)) should be held within 3 weeks of receipt of the candidate's completed project evidence and portfolio.
+The professional discussion should be held within 3 weeks of receipt of the candidate's completed project evidence and portfolio.